OUR BUSINESS APPROACH

-The first gave me chalk under my fingernails, a love of the natural world and insights into the fleetness of foot required to cope with the changes happening in the rural/local economy.
-The second a partner steeped in the logistical vagaries of a nomadic military life, with the resultant flexibilities, improvisations and the ability to guide our business.
-The third an awareness and respect towards the workings of the natural world.
-The fourth an exemplar of the tenacity and skills necessary to pursue excellence with and for all.
+The first gave me chalk under my fingernails, a love of the natural world and an insight into the fleetness of foot required to cope with the changes happening in the rural/local economy.
+The second, a partner steeped in the logistical vagaries of a nomadic military life, with the resultant flexibilities, improvisations and the ability to guide our business.
+The third, an awareness and respect towards the workings of the natural world.
+The fourth, an exemplar of the tenacity and skills necessary to pursue excellence with and for all.

 We have chosen the complicated path of designing, making, administering, marketing, selling and after-selling our furniture directly to our clients.
 We have always been committed to this because we feel this makes it more fun and very much better value for you.
 The only place in the UK that you can purchase Matthew Burt Furniture is from Matthew Burt.

 Designed and made in England from English timbers and occasionally the odd piece from sustainable European or North American provenance.

 “We had known Matthew and his work for many years before we commissioned a chest of drawers from him.
 It was a question of finding the right space for what we knew was going to be a superb piece of furniture.
 At last we had a room, in a new house, which needed just one piece of furniture, but a really special piece, a piece that had to be made by Matthew.

 “The commissioning process was a joy from beginning to end.
 Matthew came and spent the time needed to get a feel for what the room needed, both in terms of the style of the piece and the wood he would use.
 We were given a timetable of how the work would progress and when it would be delivered.
 Every stage was completed as promised and the work delivered on time and within budget.